-The Center for Cancer and Blood Disorders (CCBD) at Children’s Medical Center Dallas is the clinical site for Pediatric Hematology-Oncology care at UT Southwestern.
-The largest program of its kind in North Texas and across most of the middle United States, the CCBD is internationally known as a center of excellence in patient care, education, clinical and laboratory research, and patient advocacy.
+The Pauline Allen Gill Center for Cancer and Blood Disorders at Children’s Health℠ Children’s Medical Center Dallas is the clinical site for pediatric hematology and oncology care at UT Southwestern.
+The largest program of its kind in North Texas and the region, our program is internationally known for its excellence in patient care, education, clinical and laboratory research, and patient advocacy.

 - Hemophilia and Thrombosis

-A multidisciplinary approach is used in the CCBD to plan and deliver clinical care that is targeted to meet the needs of each child.
-Among the services offered are child life, social work, child psychiatry, nutritional support, pastoral care, physical and occupational therapy, and prosthetics services.
+A multidisciplinary approach is used in the Gill Center to plan and deliver clinical care that is targeted to meet the needs of each child.
+Among the services offered are child life, social work, child psychology/psychiatry, nutritional support, pastoral care, physical and occupational therapy, prosthetics services, and palliative care, where appropriate.

-The pediatric hematology-oncology staff also provides a consulting service for newborn patients with hematological conditions at Parkland Memorial Hospital, a 997-bed County hospital with approximately 16,000 newborn deliveries each year, that is the site of the newborn nursery.
+Faculty members also provide a consulting service for newborn patients with hematological conditions at Parkland Memorial Hospital, the 997-bed Dallas County hospital with approximately 16,000 newborn deliveries each year that is the site of the newborn nursery.
 New sites for hematology consultations include the newborn nursery at the Clements University Hospital and the Texas Health Resources Presbyterian Hospital.